Qin Shen & University of Northampton:

 Qin Shen’s University of Northampton Course :

 The intensive degree program allowed me to save significantly on time and money, whilst giving me the opportunity to to start my working career a little earlier then my fellow peers.

 What do you most like about the course?

-I love the tutors most as they are always very supportive.
-Moreover, tutors always encourage students to speak up in class, reminding us that there is no such thing as a stupid question or a stupid answer.
+I love the tutors the most as they are always very supportive.
+The tutors always encourage students to speak up in class, reminding us that there is no such thing as a stupid question or a stupid answer.
 I find this really helpful for me as an international student whose native language is not English.
-The tutors are always patient and ensure that students understand before progressing.
+The tutors are always patient and ensure that students understand before progressing onto the next topic.
 The classes are also conducted in small groups.
 This is important as tutors get to pay more attention to the students and students get to speak or answer question more often.
-Moreover, they provide excellent feedback to work submitted by students and I find this very helpful to improve my writing skill.
-Next, the course contents are uploaded on NILE which I find very useful.
+Moreover, they provide excellent feedback, this helps improve my writing skill.
+Furthermore, the course contents are uploaded on NILE which I find very useful.
 This is because it allows me to know what to expect in the next session and prepare accordingly.
-I can also access to PowerPoints on NILE for revision purpose.
+I can also access to PowerPoints on NILE for revision purposes.

 Have you attended any field trips/industry talks/placements/careers fairs?

 No. But I am sure the University will organise more activities in the future when the Covid situation improves.